NSCU-CSC517/LearningRails/DesignPatternsExercises/java/MediatorDesignPattern/Exercise/README.md

 ## Exercise
 * In this example, `Mediator` class is acting as a mediator between `Seller` and `Buyer` objects for currency exchange.
-* Note that buyer contacts seller through the mediator, not in any other way.
+* Note that any buyer-seller interaction occurs strictly through the mediator:
+  * No direct interaction
-* Flow of any transaction:
+* Flow of any transaction or currency exchange:
-  * Buyer shows interest in buying some amount of currency to the mediator
+  * Buyer inquiries mediator with purchasing request of N amount specific currency (USD, EUR, etc)
-  * Mediator checks if any seller with the desired currency is selling equal or less than the price buyer has proposed
+  * Mediator inquiries sellers whether there are any sellers with the desired currency and selling price
-  * If there is such seller, it sends bid acceptance message to buyer
+  * If there is at least one such seller:
+    * Mediator sends bid acceptance message to buyer
+    * Mediator completes transaction
 * All the currency rates and conversion is handled by the `CurrencyCoverter` class.
+* This exercise is incomplete.
 * Please fill in the `____________________`  blanks to make the program run successfully to follow Mediator Design Pattern.
 * Check each file for blanks.